-As a Submillimeter Array (SMA) Fellow, Andrew works on the synthesis of observational and theoretical astrochemistry.
+Andrew is a Lecturer in Physics at Wellesley College and works on the synthesis of observational and theoretical astrochemistry.
 In particular, as the PI and Co-PI of the ARKHAM and GOTHAM GBT surveys, he studies the rich carbon chemistry in dark clouds, up to and including aromatic species.
 He is also interested in constraining the production of complex prebiotic molecules in interstellar ices through the observations of ice destruction in astrophysical shocks and comparisons to novel shock chemistry models.

 Ilsa R. Cooke

-Ilsa is a Marie Curie Fellow at the Institute of Physics in Rennes, France.
+Ilsa is an Assistant Professor of Chemistry at the University of British Columbia.
 She is interested in understanding the kinetics of molecular processes at the ultracold temperatures of interstellar space, both in ices and in the gas-phase.
 To do this, she uses a range of different laboratory techniques.
 Recently, she has been studying gas-phase reactions involving aromatic molecules.

 Sommer L. Johansen

-Sommer is a NASA Earth and Space Science Fellow and PhD Candidate at the University of California, Davis.
+Sommer is a Jill Hruby Postdoctoral Fellow at Sandia National Laboratory.
 She uses quantum chemistry and rotational spectroscopy to study nitrogen-containing radicals and low temperature, gas-phase reactions relevant to cold molecular clouds.
 Additionally, she is part of a collaborative effort to explore potential time-variability in the Diffuse Interstellar Bands.

-Thanja is a Veni laureate at the Leiden Institute of Chemistry, working in close collaboration with Leiden Observatory.
+Thanja is an Assistant Professor at the Leiden Institute of Chemistry, working in close collaboration with Leiden Observatory.
 She is a computational chemist with an experimental background, interested in understanding processes relevant to surface astrochemistry at the molecular level.
 Previously she has computed reaction rate constants and currently studies heat dissipation after reaction in interstellar ice analogs.

 Nienke van der Marel

-Nienke is a Banting research fellow at the University of Victoria.
+Nienke is an Assistant Professor at Leiden Observatory.
 She works on structures of gas and dust in protoplanetary disks, in particular CO isotopologues, using a combination of ALMA observations and physical-chemical modeling, in collaboration with experts on hydrodynamical and dust evolution simulations.